expertiza/expertiza/README.md

 	--	Fix any failures/make changes to ensure that the features are working --	Run integration tests to ensure final quality
-	--	Merge our branch E15-Notification with the Master
+	--	Merge our branch E15-Notification with the Master -- 	Decorator design pattern is being used in this feature.
+We're using it in the form of filters: before_save, before_create, after_save, after_create to fire up specific methods, that send emails based on the state of the model object.

 How to setup and start the application: